cozmobotics/CozmoCommander/README.md

 I am new to Cozmo, new to GUI programming and still new to Python.
 So this project is definitely not programmed in the most efficient or most elegant way.
 At the beginning I only wanted to find out how the world coordinate system works.
-By and by, the program got bigger.
+By and by, the program got bigger and it is still growing.
+The "todo" grows faster that the "done" list.

 What it does:
 *************